Lisa Carrington: Canoeing

 At the 2016 Summer Olympics in Rio de Janeiro, Brazil, she defended her gold medal in the K-1 200 metres event and won a bronze medal in the K-1 500 metres event.
 In doing so, she became the first New Zealand woman to win multiple medals at the same Olympic games.
 Carrington was the flag bearer at the 2016 closing ceremony.

 At the 2019 Canoe Sprint World Championships in Szeged, Carrington won gold medals in the K-1 500 metres and K-1 200 metres events.

 On 3 August 2021, at the 2020 Summer Olympics in Tokyo, Carrington won her third consecutive gold medal in the K-1 200 metres event.
 On the same day, she and her crewmate Caitlin Regal won a gold medal in the K-2 500 metres event.
 On 5 August 2021, she won a further gold medal in the K-1 500 metres event.
 With her third gold medal, she became New Zealand's most successful Olympian of all time, with a total of six medals (one more than fellow canoeists Ian Ferguson and Paul MacDonald and equestrian Mark Todd), five of which are gold (one more than Ferguson's previous record).
 She is also the first New Zealand woman to win three gold medals at a single Olympics, and was referred to by the New Zealand Herald as the "Greatest of All Time (GOAT) in the boat".

+In August 2024, Carrington again won three Olympic gold medals at the 2024 Summer Olympics in Paris, in the K4 500m, K2 500m and K1 500m events, the latter event being her eighth career Olympic gold medal and her ninth medal in total.

+Carrington stepped away from canoeing for the 2025 season but announced she still had plans to compete in 2028 Summer Olympics in Los Angeles.